OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:38

-As Jesus and his disciples were on their way, he came to a village where a woman named Martha opened her home to him.
+As Jesus and his disciples were on their way, he came to a village where a woman named Martha welcomed him into her home.

 ## Luke 10:39